Gas Fire Cost

 Planning Permission for a Gas Fire

-Work on the flue or chimney is usually considered as permitted development.
-This means that they don’t require planning permission as long as the flues on the rear or side elevation are to a maximum of one metre about the highest part of the roof.
+Work on the flue or chimney is usually considered permitted development.
+This means that they don’t require planning permission as long as the flue is on the rear or side elevation, and does not exceed 1 metre above the highest part of the roof.

 If your building is a listed building or in a conservation area, it is always best to check with your local council on whether or not you need planning permission for a particular job.

-A registered installer will be able to advise you best on whether you need planning permission.
+A Gas Safe registered engineer will be able to advise you best on whether you need planning permission.
 If you are unsure at any time, you should always check with your local council before having the work carried out.

 Choosing a Gas Fire

 There are a number of different types of gas fires.
-Below is a list of the different types of gas fire that you can get:
+Below is a list of the different types of gas fire that you can get, along with their prices:

 Open Front Gas Fire Cost

-This type of fire comes with several controls and different decorative options.
-This means that you can choose a style that suits you.
+This type of fire comes with several controls and different decorative options, meaning you can choose a style that suits you.

 Pros